Roderick McDavis: Professional achievements

-McDavis has increased environmental integrity for the institution with executive sustainability initiatives.
+McDavis increased environmental integrity for the institution with executive sustainability initiatives.
 In 2007, he became the first four-year public university president in Ohio to sign the American College & University Presidents Climate Commitment, a campaign to reduce global warming through research, education, and institutional commitments to climate neutrality.
 McDavis appointed a Presidential Advisory Council for Sustainability Planning, composed of Ohio University faculty, staff, and students, to develop recommendations for a comprehensive sustainability plan and university-wide climate action plan.
-McDavis also attended the Climate Leadership Summit in Chicago in August 2009 featuring leaders such as keynote speaker and former U.S. President Bill Clinton.
+He attended the Climate Leadership Summit in Chicago in August 2009 featuring leaders such as keynote speaker and former U.S. President Bill Clinton.

-In 2009, McDavis was elected to a third consecutive term as chair of the presidents of Ohio's Inter-University Council (IUC), an association of the 14 public universities in Ohio.
+In 2009, he was elected to a third consecutive term as chair of the presidents of Ohio's Inter-University Council (IUC), an association of the fourteen public universities in Ohio.
 As IUC chairman, McDavis was instrumental in developing and recommending a new funding formula for Ohio's public colleges and universities.
-McDavis was a polished leader of the University, and often sought after by the press, where he highlighted student experiences:

-As of fall 2008, enrollment across all Ohio University campuses and programs during McDavis's tenure had increased by 1,200 students to 29,713, the highest total in the university's history.
-Preliminary enrollment numbers for fall 2009 show an additional increase of approximately 2,000 students, setting another record for the institution.
-McDavis is well known for his public service throughout the U.S., especially in the East.

-In early 2009, after the success of The State vs. Radric Davis, Gucci Mane visited Ohio University to meet President Roderick McDavis because they share similar names.